confluentinc/ksql/docs/developer-guide/ksql-connect.rst

 **Description**

-Create a new Connector in the |kconnect-long| cluster with the configuration passed in the WITH clause.
+Create a new Connector in the {{ site.kconnect-long }} cluster with the configuration passed in the WITH clause.
 Note that some connectors have KSQL templates that simplify the configuration - for more information see :ref:`native-connectors`.